 More information about the Group 4 transfers can be found by CLICKING HERE.

 It is also note to mention that Group B wasn’t created exclusively for rallying.
-In fact, the FISA had hoped that it would be used in circuit racing to replace the “silhouette” Group 5 racers.
+In fact, the FISA had anticipated that it would be used in circuit racing to replace the previous Group 4 Grand Touring cars and the “silhouette” Group 5 racers with the “evolution” (ET) feature.
 More information about why FISA Group B circuit racing did not really take off can be found by CLICKING HERE!

 Much more frequently asked questions about Group B can be quickly answered in this F.A.Q. page!